hummingbot/hummingbot-site/docs/certification/index.md

 Achieving certification through our program offers numerous benefits that enhance professional profiles and career opportunities.
 Here are the key benefits:

-### PDF Certificate
+### Certificate

-Certified developers receive a PDF certificate, which serves as formal recognition of their skills and achievements.
+Certified developers receive a uniquely designed certificate, which serves as formal recognition of their skills and achievements as a Hummingbot developer.
 This certificate can be shared with potential employers, clients, or educational institutions to highlight their expertise.

 ### Certifications List